cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-honojs-site.md

 ## Learn more

-By completing this guide, you have successfully deployed your Next.js site to Cloudflare Pages.
+By completing this guide, you have successfully deployed your Honojs site to Cloudflare Pages.
 To get started with other frameworks, [refer to the list of Framework guides](/pages/framework-guides/).